The Man Who Could Cheat Death: Production

 The lead role of Bonnet was originally offered to Peter Cushing, who turned it down six days before shooting started.
 Cushing's reason was that he was completely exhausted 'following the shooting of The Hound of the Baskervilles (1959), which had just wrapped up'.
 The loss of Cushing caused Hammer to threaten legal action against him.
 However, Cushing had not signed a final contract with Hammer, and nothing could be done, although an angry Paramount, which was partly financing and distributing the film, 'relegated to picture to the lower half of double bills in the States'.
 The lead went to Diffring, who had played it 18 months earlier in the British ABC-TV adaptation of The Man in Half Moon Street, an episode of the programme Hour of Mystery.
 ABC was part of the ITV commercial consortium and broadcast primarily in the Midlands and North of England.

 Filming of The Man Who Could Cheat Death took place between 17 November and 30 December 1958 at Bray Studios.
 Its working title was The Man in the Rue Noire.

 The European release of the film featured a scene in which Court appeared topless.
-She was paid 'an extra £2000 ($5,600 in 1959 dollars)' for the scene, in which she is posing for a sculpture made by Diffring's character.
+She was paid 'an extra £2000' for the scene, in which she is posing for a sculpture made by Diffring's character.
 The stone bust of Janine that is shown repeatedly in the film is in fact 'a plaster cast made from Court's torso'.
-The scene does not appear in the UK or US prints and the footage is 'unfortunately lost (...) although a photo exists'.
+The scene does not appear in the UK or US prints and the footage was considered lost until 2025, when home video company Vinegar Syndrome announced the release of a Blu-Ray with the footage intact.
+This release also restores the original, more violent ending, which was cut by the BBFC in order to obtain an X certificate.

 A scene in which Michael Ripper portrayed a morgue attendant was cut from the film's release print.

-The Man Who Could Cheat Death was granted an X-certificate by the BBFC on 8 April 1959.
-The X-cert meant that the film could only be exhibited to people age 16 or older.
-The film was cut in order to get the certificate, which allowed it to be shown in the UK, but the details of what or how much was cut are unknown.